antmicro/jetson-nano-baseboard/README.rst

 Overview
 ========

 This repository contains open hardware design files for a baseboard supporting the NVIDIA Jetson Nano, Xavier NX and TX2 NX SoMs.
-It's been created by `Antmicro <https://antmicro.com>`_, a custom hardware, software and AI engineering company and NVIDIA' Jetson ecosystem partner.
+It was created by `Antmicro <https://antmicro.com>`_, a custom hardware, software and AI engineering company and NVIDIA's Jetson ecosystem partner.
 The board can be interfaced with MIPI CSI-2 video devices through a unified Flexible Flat Cable (FFC) connector, supporting up to 4 sensors in a 2-lane configuration or 3 sensors in a 4-lane configuration.
-Please refer to the ``Jetson Nano OEM Product Design Guide`` for more details regarding the supported CSI lane mappings.
+Please refer to the Product Design Guide for the relevant SoM for more details regarding the supported CSI lane mappings.
+You will find the SoM-related resources in NVIDIA's `Jetson Download Center <https://developer.nvidia.com/embedded/downloads>`_.

 The baseboard, its custom variants designed by Antmicro per customer's specification, and essential accessories can be purchased from `Capable Robot Components <https://capablerobot.com/products/nx-baseboard/>`_.

+The design files for this project starting from Rev. 1.5 are provided and maintained in KiCad.
+Older revisions of the board were prepared in Altium Designer and are kept on a separate branch.

 Repository structure:
 ---------------------